italia/eudi-wallet-it-docs/docs/en/trust.rst

 Entity Configuration Trust Anchor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Trust Anchor Entity Configuration, in addition of the common parameters listed above, MAY contain the following parameters:
+The Trust Anchor Entity Configuration, in addition to the common parameters listed above, uses the following parameters:

 .. list-table::
    :widths: 20 60 20